StefansAI/LCD-DisplayController/README.md

   <img src="docs/assets/images/layout.png" />
 </div>
 <br>
 The layout is made to plug in the two different sizes of LCD modules and to break off the part only needed for the larger module.
-The PCB had been made at <a href="www.PCBway.com">PCBway.</a>
+The PCB had been made at <a href="www.PCBway.com">PCBway.</a> It was easy to upload the gerbers, get a quote and order the samples.
+The shipment took just few days.
 <br>
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/board.jpg" />
 </div>
 <br>
-The blank board as it came from <a href="www.PCBway.com">PCBway.</a>
+The blank board as it came from <a href="www.PCBway.com">PCBway.</a> The quality was good and it worked right away as usual.
 <br>
 <br>
 <div style="text-align: center;">